matsawyer/CodeSprintJavaScript/README.md

 # CodeSprintJavaScript
-Solution to the _difficult_ front end programming question.
+Solution to the _difficult_ front end programming question from the Hackerrank CodeSprint challenge.